PeterNaydenov/batch-runner/README.md

 In job run request you can provide extra data parameters that will be passed to the job function as well after the item from the source.

+Library `batch-runner` is a framework agnostic.
+No dependencies.

 ## Installation
 Here is how to install the library:
 ```